rebegato/IntroVueJS/README.md

 Using the .number modifier on v-model is a helpful feature, but please be aware there is a known bug with it.
 If the value is blank, it will turn back into a string.
 [The Vue.js Cookbook](https://vuejs.org/v2/cookbook/form-validation.html#Another-Example-of-Custom-Validation) offers the solution to wrap that data in the Number method, like so:

     Number(this.myNumber)

+## Why the ES6 Syntax?

+We’re using the ES6 arrow function syntax here because an arrow function is bound to its parent’s context.
+In other words, when we say this inside the function, it refers to this component/instance.
+You can write this code without an arrow function, you’ll just have to manually bind the component’s this to that function, like so:

+    eventBus.$on('review-submitted', function (productReview) {
+      this.reviews.push(productReview)
+    }.bind(this))